 Hip Dysplasia in Bulldogs and French Bulldogs

 Hip Dysplasia in Bulldogs and French Bulldogs is a common orthopedic condition.
-You might be able to detect a bulldog with hip laxity if you see one walk or run while exhibiting what you might describe as an “exotic belly dancer side to side pelvis motion”.
-You also might have observed your bulldog performing the frog seating yoga position, both performances are associated with hip laxity in bulldogs.
+You might be able to detect a bulldog with hip laxity if you see one walk or run while exhibiting what might be described as an “exotic belly dancer side to side pelvis motion”.
+You also might have observed your bulldog performing the frog sitting yoga position, both performances are associated with hip laxity in bulldogs.

 How big of a concern this is?